 How to Deal With Awkward Situations

 You may have some social anxiety and feel uncomfortable around new people, or your sibling's spouse may be shy and guarded.
-Either way, try a few tips to help you interact with him.
+Either way, try a few tips to help you interact with them.

 - If you are nervous, keep conversations brief.
 Excuse yourself if you are overwhelmed.
 You can say, "It was great speaking with you, I need to head out, but I look forward to seeing you again."

-- If there is an awkward silence, ask general questions about how she met your sibling, what they do for fun together and where they are living.
+- If there is an awkward silence, ask general questions about how they met your sibling, what they do for fun together and where they are living.

-- If you don't understand what he said, or a joke he made, ask about it.
+- If you don't understand what they said, or a joke they made, ask about it.
 You can say, "I'm sorry, I must have missed something.
 What did you mean by (insert what was confusing)."

-- If she has an opinion you don't agree with, be kind and open to her.
+- If they have an opinion you don't agree with, be kind and open with them.
 Ask questions out of curiosity, instead of being defensive about your stance.
-You can also share you respect her opinion, but have a different perspective.
+You can also share you respect their opinion, but have a different perspective.

 Depending on who your sibling has married, you may face inappropriate situations.
-Unfortunately, there are people out there that do not respect boundaries.
+Unfortunately, there are people out there who do not respect boundaries.
 Your sibling's spouse may be a boundary violator if:

-- She physically or emotionally violates you.
+- They physically or emotionally violate you.
 Examples of this include physical harm, inappropriate sexual comments or touching, and verbal abuse.

-- He attempts to split you and your sibling.
+- They attempt to split you and your sibling.
 Splitting occurs when one person pits two other people against each other.
-He may do so by starting arguments between you and your sibling which over time creates a rift in your relationship.
+They may do so by starting arguments between you and your sibling, which over time creates a rift in your relationship.

 Maintaining a healthy relationship with anybody starts with setting appropriate boundaries:

-- If your sibling's spouse puts you in physical or emotional danger, inform your sibling that you are no longer comfortable being around her partner and briefly explain why.
-Make plans with just your sibling and do not enter into situations where you will be alone with her partner.
+- If your sibling's spouse puts you in physical or emotional danger, inform your sibling that you are no longer comfortable being around their partner, and briefly explain why.
+Make plans with just your sibling and do not enter into situations where you will be alone with their partner.

-- If she attempts to split you and your sibling, do not engage in arguments.
-Let your sibling and his spouse know that you will speak with them individually if they are having a problem with your behavior or something that you said.
+- If they attempt to split you and your sibling, do not engage in arguments.
+Let your sibling and their spouse know that you will speak with them individually if they are having a problem with your behavior or something that you said.

-- If he uses you for emotional support, let him know that it is not appropriate for him to talk badly about your sibling with you.
-Redirect him to speak with his partner to resolve the issue.
+- If they use you for emotional support, let them know that it is not appropriate for them to talk badly about your sibling with you.
+Redirect them to speak with their partner to resolve the issue.